Nigerian Civil War (Biafra)

 Estimates of total deaths range from 1 to 3 million, with the majority dying from starvation and related disease rather than combat.
 Airlift operations — flown at night to evade federal aircraft — brought in some food and medicine but were wholly insufficient.
 Biafra surrendered on January 15, 1970.
 Despite dire predictions, the post-war period was notable for a relatively conciliatory "No victor, no vanquished" policy by Gowon, and Nigeria avoided the worst post-war reprisals — though full political reconciliation has remained incomplete.

-Historical Timeline
+Timeline

 Affected Regions